shenghaoyang/CX4013/README.md

 The protocol, being a "toy", does have many limitations and vulnerabilities.

+The implementation uses Python's `async` functionality to serve multiple clients concurrently, and also allows an individual client to dispatch multiple calls concurrently.

 ## Quickstart

 This project uses Poetry for dependency management, and **requires** Python 3.9.1+.